-15.1 For all departments, there shall be a ten(10)hour rest period (nine hours for the Transportation Department) between the ending of one call and the beginning of the next call.

-15.2 The minimum amount of time off on a five-day workweek shall be 56 consecutive hours free from work each week unless Section 12.10 applies.

-15.3 The minimum amount of time off on a six-day workweek shall be 34 consecutive hours free from work each week.
+- 15.1 For all departments, there shall be a ten (10) hour rest period (nine hours for the Transportation Department) between the ending of one work call and the beginning of the next work call. - 15.2 The minimum amount of time off on a five-day workweek shall be 56 consecutive hours free from work each week unless Article 12.10 applies. - 15.3 The minimum amount of time off on a six-day workweek shall be 34 consecutive hours free from work each week.
 When the sixth (6th) day worked occurs on the seventh (7th) day of the regular work week, there shall be a continuous thirty-four (34) hour rest period between the end of the shift on the fifth (5th) day and the commencement of the shift on the seventh (7th) day of the work week.
-Otherwise, turnaround penalties will occur.
-There shall be no reduction of turnaround allowed on a weekend of less than two days.

-15.4 The minimum amount of time off on a seven-day workweek shall be 11 hours free from work

-15.5 When an Employee works a minimum call day per section 12.3, the rest period shall commence at the time the employee ceases work.
+Otherwise, turnaround penalties contemplated in this Agreement shall apply.
+There shall be no reduction of turnaround allowed on a weekend of less than two days. - 15.4 The minimum amount of time off on a seven-day workweek shall be 11 hours free from work. - 15.5 When an Employee works a minimum call day per Article 12.3, the rest period shall commence at the time the Employee ceases work.